 📖 Substitutions & Variations

-🔪How To Make Green Monster Mashed Potatoes With Eyeball Deviled Eggs
+🔪How To Make Green Mashed Potatoes

-Step Four: Peel the boiled egg and slice it in half.
+- Step 4: Peel the boiled egg and slice it in half.
 Scoop out the yolk, and mix it with a teaspoon of mayo and the reserved herby puree to turn it green.
 Spoon the mixture back into the egg whites to make your deviled eggs.
 Place an olive slice on top of each for the eyeballs.
 Place the green mashed potatoes in a serving bowl and top with the spooky eyeballs.

 👩🍳 Expert Tips